SAP-samples/codejam-cap-llm/exercises/05-explore-sap-hana-cloud-vector-engine/README.md

 cf create-service hana hdi-shared <your hdi-container name>
 ```

-The creation of the HDI container takes some time.
-You can check the process via the following command:
+Creating the HDI container takes some time.
+You can monitor the process using the following command:

 ```bash
 cf service <your hdi-container name>